Results.

 |

-Criminal procedure — Appeal — Absence of appellant at hearing — Section 325 Criminal Procedure Code — Summary disposal of appeals in absence — No power to dismiss High Court appeals for want of prosecution — Service of notice.
+Criminal procedure — Appeal — Absence of appellant — Section 325 Criminal Procedure Code permits summary disposal in absence — High Court may not dismiss appeal for want of prosecution — Requirement to investigate service and to examine record and give reasoned judgment

 |